-Once you know the amount of contributions made to the plan and your retirement date, you can determine how much pension you will receive when you are 60, or any month of your life after you start your pension.
+Once you know the amount of contributions made to the plan and your retirement date, you can determine how much pension you will receive.
 While pensions may be increased or decreased if the plan's financial health changes, target pensions are based on a formula shown on the next page.